 The program is well supported by industry.
 This support exists through our advisory committee and through companies that hire our students as part of the Mining Industry Work Experience program.

 Mine tours and field trips from one afternoon to seven days are an integral part of the program and reinforce knowledge gained in the classroom and laboratory.
 Most of the costs are covered by the program and endowment funds.
 Each year in March the department organizes a multi-day geology and mine tour.
 While these tours are optional, students are encouraged to attend to gain experience on actual mine operating sites.
-For the first year geology trip and local mine tour there is a $100 commitment fee and for the second year international mine tour there is a $250 commitment fee.
-Students are also expected to cover their food costs.

 Guest lectures, professional associations and attendance at conventions also provide opportunities for the students to interface with the mining industry.